Skip to Content

 When you contact us, we start by listening.
 We ask about what has been happening, who is involved, how long it has been going on, and how your employer has responded.
 We also talk with you about your goals, whether that involves remaining in your position, negotiating a separation, or pursuing a claim for damages.

 After we understand your situation, we review documents such as emails, text messages, performance reviews, and company policies that may support your account.
-We consider whether the facts suggest harassment, discrimination, retaliation, or a combination of these, and we explain the options that may be available under federal law and under the laws of the states where we practice.
-If you need a workplace harassment attorney New York, we can discuss how state and city protections may interact with federal law.
+We consider whether the facts suggest harassment, discrimination, retaliation, pregnancy discrimination, or a combination of these, and we explain the options that may be available under federal law and under the laws of the states where we practice.
+If you need a workplace harassment attorney in New York, we can discuss how city and state protections may interact with federal law.

 How Our Team Prepares Your Case

 We work on a contingency fee basis for these matters, which means our no-fee guarantee applies unless compensation is secured.
-During your consultation, we will explain how that structure works, including what costs might arise during a case.
-Our goal is to give you a clear picture of what to expect so you can decide how to move forward.
+During your consultation, we explain how that structure works, including what costs might arise during a case.
+Our goal is to give you a clear picture of what to expect so you can decide how to move forward with a workplace harassment lawyer who is firmly on your side.

 Frequently Asked Questions

-How do I know if what I am facing is workplace harassment?
+How do I know if what I am dealing with is workplace harassment?

-The first sign that you may be dealing with workplace harassment is that you are experiencing unwelcome conduct that targets a protected characteristic, such as your sex, race, pregnancy, age, disability, or sexual orientation.
-If that behavior is severe or happens often enough that it makes your work environment feel hostile or affects important job decisions, it may be legally actionable.
+Workplace harassment often involves unwelcome conduct that targets a protected characteristic, such as your sex, race, pregnancy, age, disability, or sexual orientation.
+If that behavior is severe, or happens often enough that it makes your work environment feel hostile or affects important job decisions, it may be legally actionable.
 Examples include repeated slurs, sexual comments, unwanted touching, cruel jokes about a medical condition, or unfair discipline that follows a complaint.
 When you contact us, we can review your specific situation and help you understand whether the law may protect you.

-What should I do right now if harassment is still happening?
+What should I do right now if the harassment is still happening?

 If harassment is ongoing, it can help to start documenting each incident in as much detail as you can.
-Write down dates, times, locations, what was said or done, and who was present.
-Save emails, messages, or images that show what is happening.
-If it feels safe to do so, follow your company’s policies for reporting harassment, often through a supervisor or human resources.
+Write down dates, times, locations, what was said or done, and who was present, and save emails, messages, or images that show what is happening.
+If it feels safe to do so, you can follow your company’s policies for reporting harassment, often through a supervisor or human resources.
 At the same time, you can reach out to our team to discuss your rights before or after you make an internal report.
 We can talk with you about how internal complaints interact with legal claims and help you think through the next steps.

 Employers are generally prohibited from retaliating against workers for reporting discrimination or harassment, participating in an investigation, or asserting their rights under employment laws.
-Retaliation can include firing, demotion, loss of hours, or other negative changes to your job.
-Unfortunately, some employers still take these unlawful steps.
-When that happens, retaliation itself may become an additional claim.
+Retaliation can include firing, demotion, loss of hours, or other negative changes to your job after you speak up.
+Unfortunately, some employers still take these unlawful steps, and when that happens, retaliation itself may become an additional claim.
 Our firm regularly evaluates both harassment and retaliation in the same matter, and we can explain how the timing of events and the reasons your employer gives for its actions may affect your case.

-How does your no-fee guarantee work in harassment cases?
+How does your no-fee guarantee work in workplace harassment cases?

 In workplace harassment cases, we use a contingency fee structure.
 That means we only receive a legal fee if there is a recovery of compensation through a settlement or judgment.
-We discuss the specific percentage and how case costs are handled during your consultation so that you have clear information before making any decisions.
+During your consultation, we discuss the specific percentage and how case costs are handled so that you have clear information before making any decisions.
 This no-fee guarantee unless compensation is secured is intended to make it easier for workers to seek legal help, especially when harassment has already affected their finances.
 If you have questions about how fees and costs would apply in your situation, we will go over those details carefully.

-What information will your team need from me in our first conversation?
+What will your team need from me in our first conversation?

 During an initial conversation, it is helpful if you can describe the key events in order.
 That includes when the harassment started, who was involved, what was said or done, and how your employer responded when you raised concerns, if you did.
 Documents such as emails, text messages, performance evaluations, or written complaints can be useful, although you do not need to have everything organized before you call.
 We also want to understand how the situation has affected your health, your work performance, and your personal life.
 Our attorneys keep this information confidential and use it only to evaluate your potential claims and discuss your options.